symfony/symfony-standard/README.rst

 .. note::

-    Symfony SE does/can not use git submodules as you should not keep the `.git` directory.
+    Symfony SE does/can not use git-submodules as you should not keep the `.git` directory.

 Configuration